-Exclusion - formal removal of a student aged under 16 from the school/hostel that requires the student to enrol elsewhere.
+Exclusion - formal removal of a student aged under 16 from the school and/or hostel that requires the student to enroll elsewhere.

-Expulsion - formal removal of a student aged 16 or over from the school/hostel.
-If the student wishes to continue schooling she may enrol elsewhere.
+Expulsion - formal removal of a student aged 16 or over from the school and/or hostel.
+If the student wishes to continue schooling they may enrol elsewhere.

-The Hostel Manager may stand down a girl who repeatedly offends through non-compliance with the rules that regulate normal boarding school operation.
+The Hostel Manager may Stand-down a Boarder who repeatedly offends through non-compliance with the rules that regulate normal boarding school operation.
 This stand down from boarding can be up to five full days, without reference to the disciplinary subcommittee of The Trust Board.

 The disciplinary subcommittee will consist of the Hostel CEO, Chairperson of the Hostel Management Board and the Hostel Manager.
+If there is a conflict of interest with either party a member of The Trust Board will replace that party.

-The Hostel Manager in consultation with the Hostel CEO can stand down a student immediately who compromises the Health & Safety of themselves or any other member of the boarding community, until such time as The Trust Board's subcommittee can formally decide on the consequences of the student's actions.
+The Hostel Manager in consultation with the Hostel CEO can Stand-down a Boarder immediately if the Health & Safety of the student and/or wider boarding community is at risk, until such time as The Trust Board's subcommittee can formally decide on the consequences of the student's actions.